Asthestarsfalll/ExCore/README.md

 ResNet(block=BasicBlock, layers=50, in_channel=3)
 ```

-In order to refer module across files, `$` can be used before `PrimaryFields`.
+In order to refer module across files, `$` can be used before `PrimaryField`.
 For example:

 File A: